equodev/equo/docs/CONTRIBUTING.md

 * Import the project in Eclipse (the one configured before in the setup phase) into a new workspace.
 * Then, you can start to make modifications.
 Eclipse will automatically be building the framework on saved changes and you can [develop an Equo app in parallel consuming local framework](develop-app-in-parallel.md) to test the changes.

-## Coding Style

-* 2 spaces for indentation rather than tabs.
-* 80 character line length.
-* Format the code using the Eclipse formatter command before pushing your code.

 ## License

 By contributing to Equo Framework, you agree that your contributions will be licensed